maiths-cvl/NNL/README.md

 Anyways, it is a very cool project that took me around 3 hours.

 **Upgrades :**<br>
+ - Adding folder/file editor to save the weights and biases in external files when training
+ - Improve the learn function (not necessary to use), make it compatible with all error functions or at least the usual

+**Upgrades done:**<br>
  - ~~Test recursive back propagation function~~ (too heavy compared to for loop)
  - Reverse for in back propagation (instead of i and o variables)
- - Adding folder/file editor to save the weights and biases in external files when training
   - Clean up the nnl.py file because it's in test state right now, need to make it usable